dplamenov/php-mvc/documentation/06logger.md

 # Logger

 - Framework use Monolog as library for logging.
-- Log file is in home directory in and file name is log.log
+- Log file is in home directory in and file name is log.log.
+You can change them from `config/logger.php` file.
 - Example <br>
 in your controller write:
 <pre><code>$log = new \Application\Logger();</code></pre>